v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 key_phrases_results = client.key_phrases(documents=key_phrases_docs)
 ```

-Much like we've seen with other methods, after the `key_phrases` call, `key_phrases_results.documents` is a list of `KeyPhraseBatchResultItem` instances, each corresponding to a submitted document.
+Much as we've seen with other methods, after the `key_phrases` call, `key_phrases_results.documents` is a list of `KeyPhraseBatchResultItem` instances, each corresponding to a submitted document.
 The `KeyPhraseBatchResultItem` has a `key_phrases` attribute, which is the detected sentiment value.
 The Python code below displays the results as an HTML table.

 ```python
 table = []